36 caregiver tips: How to make bathing easier for the elderly ?

 Tip # 2

 Setting up a schedule for the bathing

-If there is a lot of wetting or incontinence, then you will need to clean and wash that every time, and not let your loved ones sitting in their incontinence underwear.
+If there is a lot of wetting, or incontinence, then you will need to clean and wash that every time, and not leave your loved ones sitting in soiled incontinence underwear.

 Step 2 – if my elderly parents are feeling unsafe in the bathroom what should I do ?

 I have a very detailed article of 54 safety points for the bathroom with lots tips on different devices and equipment, to make the bathroom safe, and you can find that here.

 I am going to suggest a few things, but I would check out my bathroom safety article if you really want just the safety side of things.
 This article is also about how to help, in the most constructive and supportive way, interfering to a minimum, and supporting your parent a maximum.